 Within the frame of this, we set the user needs.

-Explanation: Let us review together with the effect of the dashboard UI prototyping.
-Before we start working with shapes, we should exactly know what kind of result we want to see at the end.
-What kind of requirements the final presentation have to answer?
+Explanation: Let us review together the effect of the dashboard UI prototyping.
+Before working with shapes, we should know exactly what result we want.
+What kind of requirements does the final presentation have to answer?
 In the figure below, we show an example of a typical layout.

 Here’s a little surprise for you!
 We make available a downloadable pack free of charge for those whose daily task includes dashboard design.